PhDoom/trinity/README.md

 ## Info

 This system was built from RandomCards original system.
-I'm not a coder and used Gemini AI to update the system to Foundry v14 and expanded it.
+Full disclosure and transparency as i know there are strong feelings towards AI.
+I'm not a coder and used Gemini AI to update the system to Foundry v14 and expanded it, meaning tha Gemini wrote the code.

 ## How to Use